Housing & Community Economic Development

 We want to help communities hurt by pollution.
 We seek to make sure that land-use policy, administrative reviews and agency decisions address possible pollution threats to low-income communities.
 We provide legal assistance, including legal analysis, education and representation to residents and community groups working to protect low-income households from threats of displacement caused by environmental concerns.

 LAFLA also helps tenants who are facing eviction.
-We also help Section 8 tenants who are in danger of losing their Section 8 vouchers.
+We also help Section 8 tenants and public housing residents who are in danger of losing their Section 8 vouchers or housing.
 Click here for more information.